fbaumdicker/SpacerPlacer/README.md

 The spacer numbers are the numbers shown in the reconstruction and PSIO visualizations as colored rectangles.
 The spacer names (with duplicate candidates), are shown in gray as column headings in the Multiple Spacer Array Alignment in the visualized reconstructions.
-Thus, the information found in "<group_name>_spacer_name_to_sp_number.json" is also contained in any visualized reconstruction.
+Thus, the information found in "<group_name>_spacer_name_to_sp_number.json" is also contained in any visualized reconstruction in the alignment headers.

 ### Known issues, solutions and tips